pulumi/terraform-provider-vsphere/website/docs/r/vmfs_datastore.html.markdown

 * `folder` - (Optional) The relative path to a folder to put this datastore in.
   This is a path relative to the datacenter you are deploying the datastore to.
-  Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, Terraform will place a datastore named `terraform-test` in a datastore folder located at `/dc1/datastore/foo/bar`, with the final inventory path being `/dc1/datastore/foo/bar/terraform-test`.
+  Example: for the `dc1` datacenter, and a provided `folder` of `foo/bar`, The provider will place a datastore named `test` in a datastore folder located at `/dc1/datastore/foo/bar`, with the final inventory path being `/dc1/datastore/foo/bar/test`.
 Conflicts with `datastore_cluster_id`.
-* `datastore_cluster_id` - (Optional) The [managed object
+* `datastore_cluster_id` - (Optional) The managed object
-  ID][docs-about-morefs] of a datastore cluster to put this datastore in.
+  ID of a datastore cluster to put this datastore in.
   Conflicts with `folder`.
 * `tags` - (Optional) The IDs of any tags to attach to this resource.
-See [here][docs-applying-tags] for a reference on how to apply tags.

-[docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource
-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ~> **NOTE:** Tagging support is unsupported on direct ESXi connections and requires vCenter 6.0 or higher.

 * `custom_attributes` (Optional) Map of custom attribute ids to attribute value string to set on datastore resource.
-See [here][docs-setting-custom-attributes] for a reference on how to set values for custom attributes.

-[docs-setting-custom-attributes]: /docs/providers/vsphere/r/custom_attribute.html#using-custom-attributes-in-a-supported-resource

 ~> **NOTE:** Custom attributes are unsupported on direct ESXi connections and require vCenter.